 So now LPCC’s are licensed – where can they work?

-In California an LPCC can practice privately if – and only if, they are licensed here in California.
+In California, an LPCC can practice privately if – and only if, they are licensed here in California.
 So far the only people who meet this requirement are those who already had another license (LMFT or LCSW) here in California and who took the Gap exam to qualify for the LPCC license also.
-People who were licensed as a Professional counselor in another states and moved here are beginning to qualify to take exams and become California licensed LPCC’s.
+People who were licensed as a Professional Counselor in other states and moved here are beginning to qualify to take exams and become California licensed LPCC’s.

 Some people are attempting to get around this licensing requirement by calling themselves Life Coaches, a profession that to the best of my knowledge is currently not licensed or regulated.
-If the clients issue relate to anything that may be caused by a mental, emotional or behavioral disorder then the client should be seen by a licensed mental health professional.
+If the client’s issue relates to anything that may be caused by a mental, emotional, or behavioral disorder then the client should be seen by a licensed mental health professional.
 Coaches should restrict their practice to clients who do not have a mental illness but want help in accomplishing more in life.

 The laws may vary in other jurisdictions but the legal and ethical principles to stay within your scope of practice and scope of competency should be the same everywhere.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.